gmcquillan/mimic/docs/intro.rst

 dependent on external systems, in situations in which dependency injection won't work, or would otherwise be too complicated.

+Mimic Test Philosophy
+^^^^^^^^^^^^^^^^^^^^^

+Mimic is a bit more complex than many other mocking libraries.
+This is a strength and a weakness.
+The way Mimic tests are meant to be run is in the following order:

+- specify expectations
+- enter replay mode

+So the first part of your test ends up being about setting up the scenario for mimic, and then the second part -- after you enter replay mode -- is about calling the code you hope to test from you test function.

+This two-step process is a little extra work from the onset, but it's a hidden strength when you realize that Mimic holds you to the expectations you set: if you don't call a method you mock out, you get an error; if you call a method you weren't expecting, you get an error.
+It has a kind of symmetry that many developers find easy to trust because of its explicitness.

 Why fork?
 ^^^^^^^^^